firebase/geofire-java/README.md

 ### GeoFire

-A `GeoFire` object is used to read and write geo location data to your Firebase and to create queries.
-To create a new `GeoFire` instance you need to attach it to a Firebase reference.
+A `GeoFire` object is used to read and write geo location data to your Firebase database and to create queries.
+To create a new `GeoFire` instance you need to attach it to a Firebase database reference.

 ```java
 GeoFire geoFire = new GeoFire(new Firebase("https://<your-firebase>.firebaseio.com/"));
 ```

-Note that you can point your reference to anywhere in your Firebase, but don't forget to [setup security rules for GeoFire](https://github.com/firebase/geofire-js/blob/master/examples/securityRules/rules.json).
+Note that you can point your reference to anywhere in your Firebase database, but don't forget to [setup security rules for GeoFire](https://github.com/firebase/geofire-js/blob/master/examples/securityRules/rules.json).